Updated February 20, 2024

 For business owners, RRSP planning can be especially complicated since you can set your own income levels and your income may be lower while running your business and higher in your retirement years, so RRSPs may not be your best option for investing money for retirement.

 Tax Free Savings Accounts, or TFSAs, are a flexible, registered, general-purpose savings vehicle that allows you to earn tax-free investment income.
 Contributions to a TFSA are not deductible for income tax purposes and the money earned within the TFSA account through investments or capital gains is tax-free, even when withdrawn.
 Money can be removed from your TFSA at any time, and withdrawals can be recontributed in the following year.

 There is a set amount of contribution room for TFSAs each year.
-The lifetime limit is $81,500 in 2022 for those who have never contributed before.
-The limit is expected to be increased by $6500 in 2023.
+The lifetime limit is $95,000 in 2024 for those who have never contributed before, and the annual limit in 2024 is $7000.

 Similar to RRSPs, TFSAs can be set up through financial institutions like banks, insurance companies, trust companies, and credit unions, and you can choose to personally build and manage your own investment portfolio if you prefer.

 Learn more about TFSAs here.
 To confirm how much you can contribute to a TFSA, contact the Canada Revenue Agency at 1-800-959-8281.